 As it was already mentioned, in the past, tourists visiting Sapa were only able to conquer Fansipan Peak on foot.
-Since February 2016, the cable car of Sunworld Fansipan Legend was launched, helping many tourists to visit Fansipan Mountain more easily, as instead of trekking for 2-3 days to the top, you can now get there in just 15-20 minutes by the cable car.
+Since February 2016, Sun World Fansipan Legend cable car was launched, helping many tourists to visit Fansipan Peak more easily, as instead of trekking for 2-3 days to the top, you can now get there in just 15-20 minutes by the cable car.

 Fansipan Mountain Trekking

-Trekking to the top of Fansipan Mountain is still a good way to conquer the peak for many travelers, especially those who love adventures and challenges.
+Trekking to the top of Fansipan Mountain is still a good way to conquer the Fansipan Peak for many travelers, especially those who love adventures and challenges.
 This mountain path tests strength and endurance very well.
 Trekking to the top may take from 1 day to 3 days, depending on the chosen route.
-During the trip, you will meet other travelers and locals, encounter various plants and wildlife such as birds, bears, monkeys, chamois in the midst of lush forests, and will get a chance to stay in a simple cabin or tent on the mountain.
+During the trip, you will meet other travelers and locals, encounter various plants and wildlife such as birds, monkeys, chamois in the midst of lush forests, and will get a chance to stay in a simple cabin or tent on the mountain.
 This is an amazing experience of a lifetime that you cannot find anywhere else.

 Fansipan Cable Car

-To make it clear about how to go up to the top of the Fansipan Mountain by a cable car, let's start the journey from Sapa town.
-Traveling from Sapa town by cable car consists of 3 parts that make the Fansipan Peak rail system.
+To make it clear about how to go to Fansipan from Sapa by cable car, let's start the journey in Sapa town.
+The trip to Fansipan Peak from Sapa town by cable car consists of 3 parts that make the Fansipan Peak rail system.

-1.Traveling to Sapa Cable Car Station
+1. Sapa Town to Sapa Cable Car Station

 The first destination you need to reach is Sapa Cable Car Station, also known as Hoang Lien station.
 The station is located in a touristy place called Sunworld Fansipan Legend, which is about 3 km away from the center of Sapa town.